Development of Grand Theft Auto V: Release

-During a September 2009 earnings call, Take-Two Interactive CEO Strauss Zelnick was asked about Grand Theft Auto V, the purported next game in the series.
+During a September 2009 earnings call, Take-Two Interactive chief executive officer (CEO) Strauss Zelnick was asked about Grand Theft Auto V, the purported next game in the series.
 He replied, "We're not going to announce it, we're not going to announce when we are going to announce it, and we are not going to announce a strategy about announcing it or about when we are going to announce it either, or about the announcement strategy surrounding the announcement of the strategy".
 That November, Houser discussed with The Times his work on the series and the process that would be undertaken for the next Grand Theft Auto game.
 He expressed plans to co-write a thousand-page script and said that, when developing a new game, the team typically created a city and then developed the lead cast.
 In July 2010, Rockstar North posted seven job advertisements related to a new title.
 The company wanted to recruit environment artists, physics programmers and character animators—the latter advertisement asked for recruits with "professional experience developing a third person action game".
 Journalists wrote that the job listing was indicative of Grand Theft Auto Vs existence.
 In June 2011, anonymous sources allegedly close to the developer told GameSpot the title was "well under way", with a 2012 release date likely.

 Rockstar Games first confirmed the game's existence on 25 October 2011 in an announcement on its official website and Twitter feed.
 Take-Two Interactive's share price subsequently increased by seven per cent.
 Journalists said the announcement ignited significant anticipation within the gaming industry, which they owed to the series' cultural significance.
 The game did not meet its original projected March–May 2013 release date.
 By 30 October 2012, promotional posters had spread to the Internet, and a listing by the retailer Game had leaked the projected release date.
 Rockstar announced a scheduled Q2 2013 release that day and began accepting pre-orders on 5 November.